-A part-time Survivor Services Coordinator assists in assessing and meeting the needs of local survivors, including:
+A JFS Claims Conference Program Coordinator is onsite at the VHEC one day a week to assist in assessing and meeting the needs of local survivors, including:

 Child Survivor Group

 Child survivors and hidden children meet weekly to tell stories and discuss a variety of topics of common interest such as aging, health issues, relationships, reparations, family and Judaism.
 They produce the No Longer Alone section in Zachor and hold special events throughout the year.

 Russian-speaking Holocaust survivors gather regularly to maintain connection, friendship and mutual support.

 Children of Holocaust survivors share their experiences among peers in the Second Generation Group.

 Through our partnership with JFS, current information is available on a variety of restitution and compensation funds.
 Survivors can request assistance in filling out restitution and compensation claim forms.
 Forms may be used to apply for compensation including pensions and one-time payments and social welfare services.

 Download claims forms from the Claims Conference website.